Markos-Dex/Markos-Dex/README.md

 - 👋 Hi, I’m @Markos-Dex
 - 👀 I’m interested in learning how to code videogames
 - 🌱 I’m currently learning Python as my first programming language.
-Webscrapping, a bit of big data, a lot of web development with Django.
+Webscrapping, a bit of big data, a lot of Django.
 - 💞️ I’m looking to collaborate on anything that feels interesting!

 <!---